Sitecore/sitecore-marketplace-sdk/README.md

 ### Client SDK
 - **Purpose:** Provides client applications (typically running in an iframe) with a developer-friendly API to interact with the host application.
 - **Key Features:** Query/mutation API inspired by React Query, automatic state management (data, status, isLoading), and seamless integration with the Core SDK.

+### XMC
+- **Purpose:** Extends the Client SDK to provide direct access to XMCloud APIs for Sitecore Marketplace applications.
+- **Key Features:** Easy initialization, type-safe query/mutation system, and seamless integration with the Client SDK.